Rape

 legislation proposes life imprisonment for repeat offenders, with the possibility of the death

-this provision stands wrong because if death penalty would be there then criminals would not
+this provision is wrong because if the death penalty were in place, then criminals would not

 even leave the victim alive.
-However, here again a question rises whether the trainee doctor is
+However, here again, a question arises whether the trainee doctor is

 alive or not?
-Hence, it needs to be dealt with balanced approach.
+Hence, it needs to be dealt with a balanced approach.

 b).
 Investigation Deadline